aragon/hack/docs/guides-agent-app.md

 An important point to note is that we need to pass in the [full signature](https://developer.mozilla.org/en-US/docs/Glossary/Signature/Function) of the method we wish to execute.

-For example, if we want to execute the `vote` method of a Voting app we need to pass in `vote(unint256,bool,bool)`...
+For example, if we want to execute the `vote` method of a Voting app we would pass in `vote(unint256,bool,bool)`.

+And if we wanted to interact with `confirmTransaction` method of a [Gnosis Multisig](https://wallet.gnosis.pm/#/wallets) we would pass in `confirmTransaction(uint256)`.

+With that in mind, let's take a look at a few examples / use cases.

-## A. Voting in another organization
+## Voting in another organization

+Let's start by seeing how we can use the Agent app to allow one Aragon organization to participate as a stakeholder in another.

 ### **1. Create another Democracy DAO**

+The first step is to create another Democracy DAO.
 Exactly the same as before, head over to [Aragon](https://rinkeby.aragon.org/) and choose the following defaults:

 - Support: 100%
 - Min.
 Quorum: 0%